datocms/old-website/src/docs/05_guides/02_custom-assets-domain/01_index.md

 </CORSConfiguration>
 ```

-Create an IAM key with the following permissions:
+Create a IAM key for DatoCMS with the following permissions:

 ```json
 {